DIY Aromatherapy Toolkit For Artists & Writers

 You could simply put a drop or two of one, or all the oils on a cotton ball you have placed on your desk or beside your bed.

 Aroma Roll-Ons: Place a few drops of essential oil and carrier oil (like sweet almond or jojoba) in perfume vial with a roller ball top and glide blend over your wrists.
-For effective blend recipes go here.
+This article will teach you the basics of making your first roll-on.

 Mayberry turned me on to an affordable diffuser I love.